smartinez-cellenza/training-terraform-intro-labs/labs/SetupEnvironment.md

 ### Exercice 3: Conventions

-> This step is not mandatory bu will allow you to keep you template readable and maintenable over time.
+> This step is not mandatory but will allow you to keep you template readable and maintenable over time.
 You should adopt this convention as soon as possible

 To keep a clean organization in your folder, split the main.tf:

-- create a new file nammed *version.tf* that contains the terraform configuration block
+- create a new file named *version.tf* that contains the terraform configuration block
-- create a new file nammed *provider.tf* that contains the provider azurerm block
+- create a new file named *provider.tf* that contains the provider azurerm block

 Run the terraform init command to ensure this refactoring is fine

 ### Exercice 4: Make it more dynamic

-> This step is not mandatory bu will allow you to keep you template readable and maintenable over time.
+> This step is not mandatory but will allow you to keep you template readable and maintenable over time.
 You should adopt this convention as soon as possible

 Some settings in this template may vary when deploying to different environment:

 - the subscription
-- the backend Storage Account
+- the backend configuration (Storage Account, container or key)

 #### Use an environment variable to select the subscription

-The subscription where deployment should be performed can be sourced from an environment variable, nammed *ARM_SUBSCRIPTION_ID*.
+The subscription where deployment should be performed can be sourced from an environment variable, named *ARM_SUBSCRIPTION_ID*.

 Using this mechanism allow to keep a template clean from any configuration settings.